 The consents referred to here are a specific written consent.
 They are usually in the form of a letter from the interest holder to the Registrar of Titles.
 Production of the Duplicate Certificate of Title is not considered as being written consent.

 2 [Guide updated 05/05/2020 to include this paragraph]

 In relation to encumbrances currently affecting the parcel, the following should be noted:

-- mortgages, charges and leases of part of the land in the parcel should be removed before the registration of the strata/survey-strata plan can be completed (subject to STR-07, which is where a previously registered strata plan is terminated immediately followed by a new strata/survey-strata plan).
-If the lease is to remain, then a letter from the lessee (or solicitor acting for the lessee) must be provided clearly acknowledging the lot(s) their lease will be brought forward onto;
+- mortgages, charges and leases of part of the land in the parcel should be removed before the registration of the freehold or leasehold scheme can be completed.
+If the lease is to remain, then a letter from the lessee (or solicitor acting for the lessee) must be provided clearly acknowledging the lot(s) their lease will be brought forward onto the new plan;

-- restrictive covenants are brought forward only on the strata/survey-strata plan
+- restrictive covenants are brought forward only on the strata/survey-strata plan; and

 - easements will be treated in the following manner:

-- Easements over common property and common property lots are brought forward on to the strata/survey-strata plan only.
+- Easements over common property are brought forward on to the strata/survey-strata plan only.